Automattic/jetpack/readme.txt

 **Bug Fixes**

 * Carousel: the `jp_carousel_load_for_images_linked_to_file` filter now works when Photon is activated as well. #6296
+* Debug Tools: make sure the right URL is used on sites where WordPress lives in a subdirectory. #6321
 * Sharing: make sure the Site Icon is used on home page Open Graph Meta Tags. #6303
 * Sync: fix synchronization scheduling issues. #6281, #6292
 * Widgets: translate Follow Widget according to the site's language. #5941